priyavrat-misra/personal-website/content/blog/reversing-most-replayed.md

 <figure>
     <canvas id="canvasAccumulate" height="100" aria-label="Visualization of accumulated view counts per segment"></canvas>
     <noscript><p class="text-center text-muted">Enable JavaScript to view the frequency visualization.</p></noscript>
-    <figcaption class="text-center"><small><em>Figure 2: The frequency array.</em><br>Notice how the segments grow as the "watcher" passes through them, updating the frequency array.
+    <figcaption class="text-center"><small><em>Canvas 2: The frequency array.</em><br>Notice how the segments grow as the "watcher" passes through them, updating the frequency array.
 Try skipping around when the animation is playing to see the effect.</small></figcaption>
 </figure>

 Now I had a minimum viable product.
 I could generate the heatmap based on this frequency array: for each segment, I'd plot a point whose vertical position corresponded to its view count.
 Join the dots, and voilà: my very own "most replayed" graph.